lkiryu/quizzical/README.md

-link to the live project : lkiryu-quizzical.netlify.app
+link to the live project : https://lkiryu-quizzical.netlify.app